-The used market for BEVs is likely to remain extremely complex for some time.
-The high prices which were fuelled by extremely strong demand in the middle section of 2022 are a distant memory; increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values which started nearly 2 years ago, with cumulative used value reductions on average for BEVs of over 60% since September 2022.
-BEVs are now down -19.99% Year Over Year at 36/60; a slight improvement compared to last month, far better than the -36% in September and expected to continue to improve.
+The used market for BEVs is likely to remain extremely complex for the foreseeable future.
+The high prices which were fuelled by extremely strong demand in the middle section of 2022 are a distant memory; increased used volume and a multitude of issues impacting demand combined to bring the 'perfect storm', resulting in the eye-watering decreases in used values which started over two years ago, with cumulative used value reductions on average for BEVs of over -60% since September 2022.
+BEVs are now down -17.8% Year Over Year at 36/60; another improvement compared to last month, far better than the -36% in September and expected to continue to improve.
 It was not a surprise that values came down in 2022/23.
 If anything, the most surprising element was just how long values had remained strong during 2022, but the speed of reduction when it came was brutal.
-Many models continued to stabilise or increase slightly in value towards the end of 2023 as the used market for BEVs outperformed other fuel types, but this year we have seen renewed falls, although this month's performance gives further credence to our previous view that we may be moving into another period of relative stability.
+Many models continued to stabilise or increase slightly in value towards the end of 2023 as the used market for BEVs outperformed other fuel types, but this year we have seen renewed falls, although performance over the last two months gives further credence to our previous view that we may be moving into another period of relative stability.
 Variation by model is expected to continue to be a feature of the market and some models which appeared to have settled are now seeing renewed pressure, whilst others are unchanged and some have seen a relatively dramatic recovery.
-Battery electric vehicles are still selling at least as quickly as other fuel types on dealer forecourts - dealer demand remains less strong than consumer demand, with some still steering clear of BEVs due to catching a cold when values dropped and the vast majority of independents still not stocking BEVs at all.
-There is clearly capacity for the used market to cope with plenty more BEVs and more franchised dealers and car supermarkets now seem to be starting to return to the market.
+Battery electric vehicles are still selling quicker than other fuel types on dealer forecourts at three to five years old - dealer demand remains less strong than consumer demand, with some still steering clear of BEVs due to catching a cold when values dropped and the vast majority of independents still not stocking BEVs at all.
+There is clearly capacity for the used market to cope with plenty more BEVs and more franchised dealers and car supermarkets seem to be continuing to return to the market.